 Now I appreciate that you may be short on time and needed to get the advert live as soon as you could.
 But I truly believe that by taking the time to write a compelling and inspiring job advert you will end up with better quality applications.
 And that is worth the extra thirty minutes you’ll spend on it.
 And we hope that this little guide to writing a compelling job advert will help.

 According to The Candidate Experience Awards, 48% of applicants have no previous relationship with your company.
-Some may never have even heard of your company when they see your job advert.
+Some may not have even heard of your company when they see your job advert.
 So start with knowing the basics: who you are, what you do, what makes you special and why they should want to work for you.
 We are going to weave this into the advert.

 Make your job searchable